Skip to main content

 Operation Notes:

-1. Command Format: In the "Configuration Command" column of the above table, a full line of command (e.g., steps 916) is the content that needs to be fully entered.
+1. Command Format: In the "Configuration Command" column of the table above, the entire line of command (e.g., steps 916) is the content that needs to be entered in full.

-2. Sending Method: Enter the command in the sending area of the serial assistant, then click Send.
+2. Sending Method: After entering the command in the send area of the serial assistant, click the Send button.

-3. Auto Save: Once the command is sent successfully, the parameter will take effect immediately and be automatically saved, no additional save operation is required.
+3. Automatic Save: After the command is sent successfully, the parameters take effect immediately and are saved automatically.
+No additional save operation is required.

-4. Confirm Configuration: After modifying any parameter, send the info command to query all current parameters to verify whether the configuration is correct.
+4. Confirm Configuration: After modifying any parameter, you can send the info command to query all current parameters to verify if the configuration is correct.

 1. Connection Test

-2. Complete the signal wire connection between the buffer and the mainboard.
+2. Complete the signal line connection between the buffer and the mainboard

 3. Observe: